A Travel Price Comparison for Families, Couples, and Backpackers Bali vs. Amsterdam for Food, Nightlife, Couples, and Backpackers

 Five days in Bali or Amsterdam?

-Amsterdam is a scenic big city where you can fill many days.
+Amsterdam is a party-oriented big city where you can fill many days.
 This city offers something for everyone.
 Exploring the old town is a popular activity.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

 A week in Bali or Amsterdam?